vpnowell/candidate-homework/README.md

-## How to submit your work
+## How to complete the homework

-- Fork this into a public repository on your GitHub account
-- Do the assignments and commit/push
+1 - Fork this into a repository on your GitHub account (it's free) 2 - Do the assignments and commit/push to your public repository (make sure its public!)
-- Send us the url to clone your fork
+3 - Send us the url to clone your repo

 Ideally, we want this done at least 24 hours before the technical interview, so we can address any issues that come up.